observeinc/otel-setup-examples/typescript/tanstack-start/README.md

 The client entry point for Tanstack Start applications is `client.ts`.
 This file lives in the top level `src` or `app` directory.

-- If the `client.ts` file already exists add only the `initOtel()` call with its surrounding browser check and corresponding import from the following snippet.
+- If the `client.ts` or `client.tsx` file already exists add only the `initOtel()` call with its surrounding browser check and corresponding import from the following snippet.
   - DO NOT remove any existing content or break existing functionality.
   - **IMPORTANT**: `initOtel()` can go after static module imports, but must always be called before any application execution.
-- If the `client.ts` does not exist already, create it and copy the content exactly from the following snippet into the file.
+- If the `client.ts` or `client.tsx` file does not exist already, create `client.tsx` and copy the content exactly from the following snippet into the file.
 - Note how we are importing the `initOtel` function from the `otel-client.ts` file we created earlier make sure to update the path if you placed the `otel-client.ts` file in a different location.